localdevices/pyorc/README.md

 pyORC
 =====

-**pyORC** is a fully Open Source library for performing image-based river flow analysis.
+**pyORC**, short for "pyOpenRiverCam" is a fully Open Source library for performing image-based river flow analysis.
 It is the underlying library for computations on the fully open software stack OpenRiverCam. **pyORC** can only be successful if the underlying methods are made available openly for all.
 Currently **pyORC** implements Large-scale Particle Image Velocimetry (LSPIV) based flow analysis using the OpenPIV library and reprojections and image pre-processing with OpenCV.
 We wish to extend this